 - Click Next to choose the part.
 In the

-the target board matching the constraint file(s) you have selected.
-Then click
+board matching the constraint file(s) you have selected.
+Then click Next and then

 At this point, a standard project is open.
 Nothing specific to Dynamic Function eXchange has been done.